-Please consider a tax deductible donation to assist with this emergency.
-Donations can be made via various means on our website at bhfer.org/donate or via our PayPal address bhfer@earthlink.net.
-If donating via PayPal, please designate your donation for ‘Mower,’ and if you select the tab for ‘Friends or Family,’ no fees will be deducted from your contribution.
-Our PayPal.me account is paypal.me/bhfer.
+We don’t know what SeAnna’s vet bill (including medications and supplements) will be, but it’s not going to be inexpensive.
+If you would like to help SeAnna, donations may be called directly into the vet’s office, El Sol Equine Practice, at 352-671-3737.
+You may also donate via various means on our website at www.bhfer.org or via our PayPal address: bhfer@earthlink.net.
+If donating via PayPal, please designate your donation for ‘SeAnna,’ and if you select the tab for ‘Friends or Family,’ no fees will be deducted from your contribution.
 All donations are greatly appreciated and no amount is ever too small.
+Thank you!

 The really long grass is beautiful but it’s something none of the horses and donkeys need as grass seed pods can cause eye injuries and grass can cause founder.